-Hugh is a retired Major General of the U.S. Army and has been appointed to the North Carolina State Board of Transportation.
+Hugh is a retired Major General of the U.S. Army and served on the North Carolina State Board of Transportation from 2009-2022.
 His practice experience encompasses federal and state government affairs.
 Hugh advises clients on government contracts, regulatory, and legislative issues, and all aspects of military law.
 He is experienced in federal administrative issues, including representation before all United States government agencies.

 Prior to joining the firm, he served as The Judge Advocate General of the U.S. Army from 1985 to 1989.
 Hugh also served as Assistant Judge Advocate General of the U.S. Army from 1981 to 1985.

 - National Defense University, 1976

 - J.D., University of Arkansas, 1957.
 Comments Editor, University of Arkansas Law Review.

 - Havelock Chamber of Commerce - Military Affairs Committee